 - Reverting changes if something doesn’t work right.

-If you make any changes outside of the Octopus UI (merging a branch, reverting a change, etc.), you'll need to perform a Fetch for those changes to be reflected in the Octopus UI.
+If you make any changes outside of the Octopus UI (merging a branch, reverting a change, etc.), you’ll need to either need to wait for Octopus to fetch from the remote repo, or reload the page for those changes to be reflected in the Octopus Web Portal.